Shoreham Memorial Cross: History

 The village of Shoreham is located in the Shoreham Valley, an area of undulating and wooded escarpments depicted by the artist Samuel Palmer in the 1820s.
-In 1920 Samuel Cheesman, a local resident, determined to carve out a cross on the hillside to the west of the village, to commemorate two of his sons and the other men forty-eight men of Shoreham who had been killed during the Great War.
+In 1920 Samuel Cheesman, a local resident, determined to carve out a cross on the hillside to the west of the village, to commemorate two of his sons and the other forty-eight men of Shoreham who had been killed during the Great War.
 The site was donated by a local landowner, Francis Mildmay, who cut the first turf on Empire Day, 24 May 1920.
 The cross was complete by September 1920.
 On Remembrance Sunday Samuel Cheeseman would drag a small cannon to the cross and fire salvos to mark the beginning and the end of the Two-minute silence.
 In 1921 the official village war memorial was erected near the bridge over the River Darenth.
 The cross is referenced in the inscription on the war memorial, which reads; ‘SHOREHAM / KENT / REMEMBER / AS YOU LOOK / AT / THE CROSS / ON THE HILL / THOSE / WHO GAVE / THEIR LIVES / FOR / THEIR COUNTRY / 1914-1919’.
 By the early 21st century the sightline from the church to the cross had been blocked by trees, but the view was restored by felling in 2010.